About this Event

 Mental health as an African priority

-Info: Dr. Mohammed Abdulaziz will share his perspective from Africa CDC Mental health as an African priority, focusing on public mental health, system strengthening, multi-sectoral action, MHPSS, and human rights.
-Dr. Mohammed Abdulaziz is the Head of the Division of Disease Control and Prevention at the Africa Centres for Disease Control and Prevention (Africa CDC).
-Dr. Abdulaziz was a founding senior epidemiologist at Africa CDC and has led initiatives in non-communicable diseases, reproductive health, and mental health.
+Info: Mohammed Abdulaziz is the Head of the Division of Disease Control and Prevention at the Africa Centres for Disease Control and Prevention (Africa CDC).
+Abdulaziz was a founding senior epidemiologist at Africa CDC and has led initiatives in non-communicable diseases, reproductive health, and mental health.

-Info: A representative (TBC) from the MHPSS Reference Group led by International Federation of Red Cross and Red Crescent Societies and Inter-Agency Standing Committee (IASC) will share their perspectives on the current situation and the humanitarian reset we are seeing globally.
+Info: Joshua Lee from the MHPSS Reference Group led by International Federation of Red Cross and Red Crescent Societies and Inter-Agency Standing Committee (IASC) will share their perspectives on the current situation and the humanitarian reset we are seeing globally.
+Joshua Lee is a MHPSS Specialist and the Co-chair of the IASC MHPSS Reference Group, working at the Red Cross Red Crescent Movement MHPSS Hub.

 The youth perspective